thruston/python-tabulate/README.md

 can use it right in the middle of your favourite editor.

-Many of my Python scripts create tables of data that I need to share in plain text (on Slack for example), and I often find myself loading the output into Vim just so I can tidy it up with tabulate.
-So I have re-written the original Perl version of tabulate as a Python module that can be imported, and used to tidy up a list of lists of data for printing.
+Many of my Python scripts create tables of data that I need to share in plain text (on Slack for example), and I often found myself loading the output into Vim just so I could tidy it up with `tabulate`.
+So I have re-written the original Perl version of tabulate as a Python module that can be imported, and used to tidy up a list of lists of data for printing directly as part of a script.

-Toby Thurston -- 06 Feb 2021
+Toby Thurston -- 19 Feb 2021

 ## Usage and set up

 You can use tabulate from the command line, from your editor, or as a Python module.
 In each case, you use the same mini-language of verbs to act on your table.
 These